Virginia General Assembly headed for showdown over taxing and spending

 On the other hand, the House would set aside $150 million to fund Youngkin’s initiative to create lab schools — in which colleges or universities partner with K-12 schools — while the Senate included no money for that.

-The Senate budget retains the $44.3 million that Northam had proposed to expand access to early-childhood education, which had been a priority for first lady Pam Northam.
+The Senate budget retains the $44.3 million that Northam had proposed to expand access to early-childhood education, which had been a priority for first lady Pamela Northam.
 But the House version cuts that to $6 million, eliminating plans to serve more 3-year-olds, according to the Commonwealth Institute.

-Senate Minority Leader Thomas K. Norment (R-James City), former co-chairman of the Finance committee, said he had not yet studied the House budget but said he knows the two chambers have taken sharply different approaches to the two-year spending plan.
+Senate Minority Leader Thomas K. Norment Jr. (R-James City), former co-chairman of the Finance committee, said he had not yet studied the House budget but said he knows the two chambers have taken sharply different approaches to the two-year spending plan.

 The Senate budget, he said, uses federal American Rescue Plan money and other unanticipated money to fund one-time projects and programs.
 “The House is focusing more on some tax relief,” Norment said.
 “Just speaking broadly, conceptually, those are very conflicting approaches.”

 “It’s sort of on-brand for Republicans to try to pump up the tax cuts,” said Del.
-Marcus Simon (D-Fairfax).
+Marcus B. Simon (D-Fairfax).
 “We think people want some tax relief but not at the expense of teachers and classroom instruction, class size, having school renovations done” and other spending priorities.

 Sen. David W. Marsden (D-Fairfax) said the sizable differences between the rival spending plans could actually make negotiations easier “because you’ve got a lot of big things to negotiate as opposed to going through and sweeping out a whole bunch of little stuff.”